-6.5.1.1 The competitors of the category or group are presented in ascending lot number order.
+- 6.5.1.
+To ensure a timely competition schedule athletes must be ready for presentation according to the following call times: - 20 minutes before first lift Athletes must be present in warm up room and not leave before the presentation is complete - 15 minutes before the first lift Athletes will be marshalled for presentation and must not leave the warm up room - 10 minutes before the first lift Athletes will be presented to the spectators. - 6.5.1.1 The competitors of the category or group are presented in ascending start number order.
 Should any competitor not be present for the formal introduction, they will be requested to explain their absence to the Competition Director who will determine the appropriate warning or further action.